WET SNOW & GUSTY BREEZES ON THURSDAY

 Your First Alert Weather Forecast:

-Conditions simmer down after Thursday and the weather pattern is looking pretty quiet through the weekend and into early next week.
-Temperatures dip into the upper 20s Friday but rebound back into the 30s for the weekend.
+Conditions settle down after Thursday and the weather pattern is looking pretty quiet through the weekend and into early next week.
+High temperatures dip into the upper 20s Friday but rebound back into the 30s for the weekend.
 Highs near 40° are possible again by early next week.
+Dry weather is in the forecast this weekend and should continue for a good part of next week.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).